jayfreestone/priority-plus/README.md

 This is *perfect* for the priority + pattern, as it doesn't require measuring items or fixing widths/heights - all we need to do is ensure that the cloned copy doesn't wrap (which we can use `flexbox` for).

+## Methods

+The methods available on a new instance.

+### getNavElements()

+Retrieves an object containing references to each element in the primary generated navigation.

+### on(eventType: string, cb: Function)

+Sets up an event listener on the instance (not the target element).
+See [events](#events) for a list of the events that are triggered.

+### off(eventType: string, cb: Function)

+Destroys an event listener.

+### setOverflowNavOpen(open: boolean)

+Opens or closes the overflow navigation programatically.

+### toggleOverflowNav()

+Opens the overflow nav if closed, closes it if open.

 ## Options

 ### Classes